First: who am I, and why did we write this article?

 There is also computer-generated algorithmic music designed to promote focus or relaxation.
 The best program for this is brain.fm, which has a free trial.
 Wear headphones to block out other sounds, and you’ll be able to tell within the first half hour whether it works for you.

 Finally, Roseland recommends dual n-back brain training software for measuring the effectiveness of brain training and nootropics.
 He recommends BrainScale, a free web-based application.

+When using a stumulant it’s important to carefully track your reactions.
 Dr. Black’s app Esteem, serves a similar purpose but is meant for parents monitoring their children’s ADHD symptoms, rather than adults monitoring themselves.